There are at least 2 artists using this name

-Karl left the band around 2004, and in a different kind of set up Allison Halter joined the group for a short while playing keybords and singing.
-They never recorded in this set up but the influence on their vocal development is traceble on their third say-and-stay-said release a split tape with terraclops (SSS-005) Joe Rand on drum, glock and vocals had joined the band at that time, and is still their line up today.
+Karl left the band around 2004, and in a different kind of line up Allison Halter joined the group for a short while playing keybords and singing.
+They never recorded in this line up but the influence on their vocal development is tracable on their third say-and-stay-said release a split tape with terraclops.
+Joe Rand on drum, glock and vocals had joined the band at that time, and is still in their line up today.

 In 2007 followed the plan-it-x cd: Romance conflict adventure on which Chris Jensen commented: "On Romance Conflict Adventure, the girls and their new drummer (Joe Rand) have laid down at least three tracks that successfully follow up on the magic of the Abe Lincoln song, the most conspicuous being "Eisenhower Is the Father."
 Another infectious tribute to a former president with quirky lyrics and heartfelt sincerity, it's a love song thanking him for his role in creating the interstate highway system, the background for a true love experience.
 Who knew it was Ike who put the bop in the bop she-bop she-bop?

 2) A metal band from Tampere featuring members from Medeia, Pofony and Kasvain.